tvm1/yamlif/README.md

 be called when saving page (eg., `general_setup` calls `general_setup_validator`).
 These functions should accept dictionary as input parameter and optionally can return string which will be viewed in UI.
 See example `page.py`.

+Please note that values currently modified by these external functions are reflected only in the save file (not in UI).

 ``` YAML
 ---
 menu: main_menu